List of highly toxic gases

 Many gases have toxic properties, which are often assessed using the LC50 (median lethal concentration) measure.
-In the United States, many of these gases have been assigned an NFPA 704 health rating of 4 (may be fatal) or 3 (may cause serious or permanent injury), and/or exposure limits (TLV, TWA or STEL) determined by the ACGIH professional association.
+In the United States, many of these gases have been assigned an NFPA 704 health rating of 4 (may be fatal) or 3 (may cause serious or permanent injury), and/or exposure limits (TLV, TWA/PEL, STEL, or REL) determined by the ACGIH professional association.
 Some, but by no means all, toxic gases are detectable by odor, which can serve as a warning.
 Among the best known toxic gases are carbon monoxide, chlorine, nitrogen dioxide and phosgene.